deeppavlov/DeepPavlov/README.md

 # <center>DeepPavlov</center>
 ### *We are in a really early Alpha release.
 You should be ready for hard adventures.*
-### *If you have updated to version 0.0.2 - please re-download all pre-trained models*
+### *If you have updated to version 0.0.2 or greater - please re-download all pre-trained models*
 DeepPavlov is an open-source conversational AI library built on TensorFlow and Keras.
 It is designed for
  * NLP and dialog systems research
  * implementation and evaluation of complex conversational systems